ChristophGeske/BoostLLM/README.md

 ## Getting_Started_Project 👶

 ### helloLMStudio.py
 This is the simplest possible project.
-A Chat with the model in the terminal of your IDE.
+A basic chat with the model in the terminal of your IDE.

 ## Two_Agent_Project 🦾🤖 🦾🤖